ben-cha/ndimfun.m/README.md

 Only works on intensity images for now.

 ## Example: Image processing
 Say you want to use @rot90 on a set of 20 intensity images of size 10 x 10.
-You then may have a matrix of said imageset with size [10 10 20] or a cell of length 20 arrays of size [10 10] You might be wondering if it's computationally worth it to convert your imageset to a gpuArray and use pagefun or to just use cellfun
+You then may have a matrix of said imageset with size [10 10 20] or a cell of length 20 with arrays of size [10 10]
+You might be wondering if it's computationally worth it to convert your imageset to a gpuArray and use pagefun or to just use cellfun
 Use dim3fun to compare the processing times

 ```